 Involvement of Permanent Participants/Indigenous organisations; Indigenous/Local knowledge: To be part of the activities.

-Outreach: Success stories and engagement messages to be contributed for SAON’s outreach activities (see further below)
+Outreach: Success stories and engagement messages to be contributed for SAON’s outreach activities.
+Acknowledge the contributions of supporting entities.

-Resources and funding: To be determined (Objective 3.1)
+Resources and funding: Outlined in objective 3.1.

 Objective 3.3: Secure funding for international SAON secretariat and operational costs